-Walk, Ride and Drive Civil Streets!
-In an effort to promote the safe sharing of city roads, visitors can design, customize and decorate a safety backpack to take home.
-Brightly coloured and glow-in-the-dark backpack designs will help improve nighttime visibility and the safety of pedestrians and cyclists.
-They backpacks will also double as your garden-making statement when you add patterns of plants and flowers.
+Walk, ride and drive civil streets!
+In an effort to promote the safe sharing of city roads, visitors designed, customized, and decorated a safety backpack to take home.
+Brightly coloured and glow-in-the-dark backpack designs help improve nighttime visibility and the safety of pedestrians and cyclists.
+The backpacks also double as a garden-making statement when patterns of plants and flowers are added.

-The workshop will be accompanied by an exhibition of example backpacks created by Denessa Gookool.
-This project is a part of a follow-up BIG/BIA/Civic Studies campaign for traffic calming.
+The workshop wa accompanied by an exhibition of example backpacks created by Denessa Gookool.
+This project was a part of a follow-up BIG/BIA/Civic Studies campaign for traffic calming.

 Denessa Gookool is an emerging artist and curatorial student at the Ontario College of Art and Design University.

-Help create a mosaic constructed with plastic bottle caps.
-Learn the alarming facts about plastic, and how bottle caps represent a surprisingly high percentage of waste.
-Join our campaign to stop single-use plastics, and understand why this is important for you, the environment, and for future generations.
-The StopPlastics workshop sources local materials used in creating the mosaic, and will be fostering discussions about single-use plastic.
+Festival-goers helped create a mosaic constructed with plastic bottle caps, while learning the alarming facts about plastic, and how bottle caps represent a surprisingly high percentage of waste.
+Visitors were encouraged to join STOP Plastic’s campaign to stop single-use plastics, and to understand why this is important for humans, the environment, and for future generations.
+The STOP Plastic workshop sourced local materials used in creating the mosaic, and fostered discussions about single-use plastics.

-StopPlastics is a volunteer run organization looking to help Toronto join other world cities that have banned disposable plastic.
-The StopPlastics’ team advocates for a ban on plastic bags, in addition to hosting various events to further it’s work.
+STOP Plastic is a volunteer run organization looking to help Toronto join other world cities that have banned disposable plastic.
+The STOP Plastic team hosts various events to further its work, and to advocate for the ban on plastic bags.

-Bring a book.
-Take a free book.
-Recycling book project for the duration of the festival located at the volunteer station.
-Special call for children’s book.
+Bring a book, take a free book.
+Mind Exchange was a recycling book project for the duration of the festival located at the volunteer station.

-Marjolein Winterrink is the BIG Festival Volunteer Manager, an avid craft person and involved with a number of local citizen community and advisory organizations.
+Marjolein Winterink is the BIG Festival Volunteer Manager, an avid craft person and involved with a number of local citizen community and advisory organizations.

-Tiny Letter Press with hands-on opportunity to make garden related imagery and tree prints.
-We’ll have our smallest antique printing press inked and ready to go.
-Using pre-set designs made from wood and metal type you will get to print on a variety of papers.
-Learn how to print like a pro and take home beautiful mini prints.
+Tiny Letter Press gave visitors hands-on opportunity to make garden related imagery and tree prints, using their smallest antique printing press.
+Using pre-set designs made from wood and metal type, visitors were encouraged to print on a variety of papers.
+Participants learned how to print like pros and took home beautiful mini prints.

 Graven Feather, established in 2011, is an arts space committed to working with emerging artists.
-Starting 2017 we made a big change from our West Queen West location.
-We have started a nomadic year and will be leading events and workshops throughout the city.
-We have also launched residencies and classes from our new cozy studio in the Junction Triangle.
+Starting 2017, they made a big change from their Queen West location.
+They have started a nomadic year and will be leading events and workshops throughout the city.
+Graven Feather has also launched residencies and classes from their new cozy studio in the Junction Triangle.